Smart Tools Can Help Utilities Companies to Meet Net Zero Goals

 These projects will require close collaboration against tight timelines, within safety and regulatory frameworks.
 But innovation can help teams to succeed.

 In other sectors, large organisations have achieved a step-change in efficiency by using robotic process automation (RPA) to connect and transform disparate processes.
 They’ve also deployed low-code technology to design apps, interfaces and tools themselves.
-This has fast-tracked projects and day-to-day operations without needing to spend budget outside IT skills.
+This has fast-tracked projects and day-to-day operations without needing to spend budget on outside IT skills.

 Put simply, if there’s a bottleneck or barrier to greater productivity, they’ve been able to find and fix it themselves quickly.
 It’s even possible to create bespoke apps using simple drag-and-drop tools when you can’t find one in the marketplace that fits your needs.